amelboc/norwegian-presidio/README.md

 Currently this mostly just support PII anonymization for texts in Norwegian Bokmål.

+## getting started

+Download all files from this repository.

+Run norwegian_text_anonymizer.py in the command line, passing arguments for source file (text to be anonymized) and target file (json file for anonymized text to be saved) and a config yaml file (nb_spacy.yaml or nb_stanza.yaml).

 ## accuracy

 The Pattern Recognizers for Norwegian dates were tested on a translated version of OntoNotes.